krystianhub/AndroidAPS/README.md

 - New MDI-only lights: **last bolus ago** (`2h 15m`, colored by the configured insulin's action curve — green near peak, red when worn off) and **last basal insulin ago** (time since the last recorded Lantus injection, colored by the Lantus curve — red when overdue).
 - The same last bolus / last basal insulin age also appear as rows in the Actions tab stats.

+### 5. APS algorithm plugins un-gated

+- **OpenAPS SMB, AMA and AutoISF** are all selectable in Config Builder in MDI mode (upstream hides AutoISF behind engineering + dev mode).
+- **Recommended: OpenAPS SMB + dynamic sensitivity.** AutoISF is the experimental ga-zelle algorithm (dynamic ISF + BG-acceleration/brake modifiers) — its micro-bolus shaping has little leverage in open loop; treat it as an experiment.
+- With dynamic sensitivity on, the sensitivity ratio comes from TDD; classic autosens is only a **fallback** for missing TDD data — keep it ON.

-### 5. Autotune enabled
+### 6. Autotune enabled

-- The Autotune plugin is always available (upstream hides it behind a hidden flag file).
-Note: with no temp basal records it assumes the profile basal was delivered exactly — reasonable here since the Lantus feature keeps the profile in sync, but sanity-check the tuned basal against your Lantus notes.
+- The Autotune plugin is always available (upstream hides it behind a hidden flag file), and the **Run Autotune automation action** is available without engineering mode.
+- Note: with no temp basal records it assumes the profile basal was delivered exactly — reasonable here since the Lantus feature keeps the profile in sync, but sanity-check the tuned basal against your Lantus notes.

-### 6. MDI-aware UI cleanup
+### 7. MDI-aware UI cleanup

 Gated on the pump being configured as **MDI** (`Pump.isMDI()`, not the coarse `is VirtualPump`):